noirscape/SwitchGuide-NewLayout/faq.md

 A: Depends on the context.
 By far the majority of bans are due to the Switch's error reporting and general telemetry (telemetry is the collection of data).
 If any of the collected data looks out of place to Nintendo, they can ban your system.

-Users in European regions should go [here](https://accounts.nintendo.com/setting){: .a-table target="_blank"}, click on the "Edit" button next to usage information and untick both options and click "Save changes".
+Users in European regions should go [here](https://accounts.nintendo.com/setting){: target="_blank"}, click on the "Edit" button next to usage information and untick both options and click "Save changes".
 While this will not fully disable telemetry, it will disable the majority of it.

 **Q: I want to prevent my Switch from connecting to Nintendo's servers!**{: #no-nintendo-network}